catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Make a named import of StyledHeading from "../Component/Heading/Heading.styled".

-- [ ] Make a named import of StyledUl2 from "../Components/Ul2/Ul2.styled".

 - [ ] Make a named import of StyledDiv2 from "../Components/Div2/Div2.styled".

 - [ ] Make a named import of StyledDiv from "../Components/Div/Div.styled".